ppy/osu-wiki/news/2025/2025-11-21-osu-world-cup-2025-round-of-16-recap.md

 ![](/wiki/shared/news/2025-11-21-osu-world-cup-2025-round-of-16-recap/mappool.png?2)

 This Round of 16 mappool had some quite interesting maps to offer, with plenty of unique ones chosen.
-From the already existing maps, some selections stood out, such as [CWC 2024](/wiki/Tournaments/CWC/2024)'s [osu! original](/wiki/Community/Bespoke_music) [step by step](https://osu.ppy.sh/beatmapsets/2298768#osu/5167719), as well as [Oboetete Ii Yo](https://osu.ppy.sh/beatmapsets/53791#osu/163836). *step by step* was a swing offering with interesting flow and slider aim tests, while [cRyo[iceeicee]](https://osu.ppy.sh/users/835998)'s *Oboetete Ii Yo* map was a nostalgic, mechanically intense fast pick on DT, and an interesting view into 13-year-old mapping.
+From the already existing maps, some selections stood out, such as [CWC 2024](/wiki/Tournaments/CWC/2024)'s [osu! original](/wiki/Community/Bespoke_music) [step by step](https://osu.ppy.sh/beatmapsets/2298768#osu/5167719), as well as [Oboetete Ii Yo](https://osu.ppy.sh/beatmapsets/53791#osu/163836). *step by step* was a swing offering with interesting flow and slider aim tests, while ::cRyo\1iceeicee\1::{ user-id=835998 }'s *Oboetete Ii Yo* map was a nostalgic, mechanically intense fast pick on DT, and an interesting view into 13-year-old mapping.

-Speaking of CWC originals, our tiebreaker this week was yet another one, this time CWC 2025's Grand Finals tiebreaker song, [*Eternity* by Yooh](https://osu.ppy.sh/beatmapsets/2462029#osu/5386544), which acted as the grand decider for this Round of 16 pool, offering a classic tech-oriented experience mapped by [[ Drop ]](https://osu.ppy.sh/users/2391299) and [Arushii](https://osu.ppy.sh/users/15664628).
+Speaking of CWC originals, our tiebreaker this week was yet another one, this time CWC 2025's Grand Finals tiebreaker song, [*Eternity* by Yooh](https://osu.ppy.sh/beatmapsets/2462029#osu/5386544), which acted as the grand decider for this Round of 16 pool, offering a classic tech-oriented experience mapped by ::\1 Drop \1::{ user-id=2391299 } and [Arushii](https://osu.ppy.sh/users/15664628).

 For the new customs in the bulk of the pool, maps such as [Ring Ring Ring](https://osu.ppy.sh/beatmapsets/2462142#osu/5386835) and [Gascon Cocktail](https://osu.ppy.sh/beatmapsets/2462129#osu/5386798) exemplified the pool's overall commitment to different types of music: the former was a slightly technical DT alt pick, while the latter was a snappy, rhythmically intensive alt offering on Nomod.

 The most popular pick, however, was a familiar face mapping a familiar song, but with a newer coat of paint.
-It was none other than [Satellite](https://osu.ppy.sh/users/1661227)'s map... of [a song by senya](https://osu.ppy.sh/beatmapsets/2462140#osu/5386832).
+It was none other than ::Satellite::{ user-id=1661227 }'s map... of [a song by senya](https://osu.ppy.sh/beatmapsets/2462140#osu/5386832).
 Sometimes all you want is the comfort of the known, and the Yuuhei Satellite ex-vocalist's music has been a mainstay in any tournament's DT pools for a long time.

 ---